All of our life casting kits have easy step-by-step instructions. Here are the general steps:

 We have two clear finishes in our store.
 The clear matte finish leaves the casting

 the most natural and has little to no shine.
-The clear glaze is a brush
+The clear gloss is a brush

 on clear sealant that is intended to give the casting the appearance of

 being fire glazed as would be done with ceramics.
 For paints, we recommend acrylics.
 They can be applied directly to the casting with the first thin coat acting as a primer.
 We typically have pearl, silver, gold and bronze available in our store.
-A low cost, commonly found in the home, and effective sealant is pva craft glue (such as Elmer's school glue or wood glue) mixed in equal parts.
+Another great option is PVA craft glue (such as Elmer's school glue or wood glue) mixed in equal parts with water.
 If needed or wanted, add a little more water for a thinner consistency.
 Apply with a brush.

 Below are some general guidelines for estimating the amount of bulk materials you may need: